 Having a “physical” school provides our students the kind of social environment that is conducive to sustained engagement and learning.
 It’s easier to motivate yourself and focus if all of your friends are around you, doing the same thing and helping you when you are struggling.

-The school is open to students 7 days a week, and provides a collaborative environment for them to work any day they like.
+The school is open to students seven days a week, and provides a collaborative environment for them to work any day they like.

-Holberton School students regularly interact with real-life software engineers and industry leaders.
-Mentors help students in many different ways: coaching, sharing their experience, collaborating with students...
-They come from small and bigger companies such as Facebook, Google, Uber, Instagram, LinkedIn, Docker, IBM, Microsoft, etc.
+Holberton School students regularly interact with established software engineers and industry leaders.
+Mentors help our students in many different ways: coaching, sharing their experience, collaborating with students, and much more.
+They come from both small and large companies such as Facebook, Google, Uber, Instagram, LinkedIn, Docker, IBM, Microsoft, etc.

-Mentors also ensure that the curriculum stays up to date.
-Some exercises and projects have been created by the mentors themselves.
+Mentors also ensure that the curriculum stays up to date by creating their own exercises and projects.

 "To be successful, small or large software projects require a versatile team, and are often lacking profiles mastering what Holberton School is teaching: strong team collaboration, hands-on programming experience, being on call, etc...
 Think about learning in a startup mode, with industry mentors, not formal teachers!"